 Thousands have made the effort but many more would have found the experience left wanting.
-When we came to build out v2 of Learning Locker, one of the first features on the table was ‘simple installation’.
+When we came to build out v2 of Learning Pool LRS, one of the first features on the table was ‘simple installation’.

-As such, when we came to review what it was we had created with Learning Locker v2, it was decidedly not easy to get up and running.
+As such, when we came to review what it was we had created with Learning Pool LRS v2, it was decidedly not easy to get up and running.
 Dependencies and technologies had become somewhat more complex, not less.

 That’s when we set about automating the process, first with a script that does it all for you, and then latterly with a new Amazon Machine Image, or AMI.